 Modal windows behavior features

-- All parameters necessary to draw forms in a modal window and data displayed in it are stored in the global state of the client application in the
+- All parameters necessary to draw forms in a modal window and data displayed in it are stored in the global state of the client

 app.modalsobject, and not in the